jmonlong/sveval/README.md

 - `outfile=` the TSV file to output the results.
 If NULL (default), returns a data.frame.
 - `ins.seq.comp=TRUE` compare sequence instead of insertion sizes.
 Default is *FALSE*.

-See other parameters in the [manual](docs/sveval-manual.pdf) or by typing `?svevalOl`.
+See full list of parameters in the [manual](docs/sveval-manual.pdf) or by typing `?svevalOl` in R.

 ## Methods

 - For deletions, at least 50% coverage and at least 10% reciprocal overlap.
-- For insertions, size of nearby insertions at least as much as 50% the size of insertion.
+- For insertions, size of nearby insertions (+- 20 bp) at least as much as 50% the size of insertion.
 Or comparing inserted sequence (sequence similarity instead of size).

 ![](docs/ol-cartoon.svg)

+## Docker

+A docker image of R with this package installed is available [here](https://hub.docker.com/r/jmonlong/sveval/).